 The serial ports are asynchronous communication ports with 16C550A-compatible UARTs that can be used with modems, serial printers, remote display terminals, and other serial devices.

-Configure the serial ports in the Advanced menu ("Super IO Configuration" submenu) of the BIOS.
-You can use the BIOS setup utility to configure RS485 auto flow mechanism.
+Configure the serial ports with advanced options such as the RS485 auto flow mechanism in the Advanced menu ("Super IO Configuration" submenu) of the BIOS.
 Refer to Chapter 7 for more information.